bom-d-van/harp/README.md

 }
 ```

-Build override is useful doing cross compilation for cgo-involved projects, e.g. using Mac OS X building Linux binaries by docker or virtual box etc.
+Build override is useful doing cross compilation for cgo-involved projects, e.g. using Mac OS X building Linux binaries by docker or any other tools etc.

-Note: harp expects your build output appear in directory `tmp/{{app name}}` in your current working path.
+Note: harp expects build output appears in directory `tmp/{{app name}}` where you evoke harp command (i.e. pwd).

 ### Script Override